 - Place all ingredients (except almond milk) in a large cup.

-- Blend with an immersion blending, working from the bottom up, until ingredients are combined and thick.
+- Blend with an immersion blender, working from the bottom up, until ingredients are combined and thick.

 - Slowly stir in almond milk, one tablespoon at a time, until desired consistency is reached.